 Tippy dreams of one day changing the world, but still has to figure out how to exactly.
 She likes words and its capacity to invoke great emotion in people.
 On this silly little blog she chronicles travel, music, food, advocacy, pretentious things like books, film & art, and of course everyday life.

 I just got home from a rainy weekend spent with my family down at a country club by the South China Sea.
-It was such a shame that it rained for the most part of the past two days, but the sun did shine for about an hour and a half this morning so I got to waste time by the sea for a little bit while reading a book and listening to Feist.
+It was such a shame that it rained for the most part of the past two days, but the sun did shine for about an hour and a half this morning, so I still got to waste time by the sea for a little bit while reading a book and listening to Feist.

-Another thing I loved that was the drive going to and from.
-It’s one of my favorite drives in the world- with abandoned structures in an old US Naval Base along the way, and lush greenery on rolling hills where the winding road overlooks the expanse of water.
-Factor in the gray skies and the thin blanket of fog we were given this weekend and I don’t think there’s anything more I could’ve asked for.
+Another great thing about this weekend was the drive going to and from Bataan.
+It’s one of my favorite drives in the world.
+I don’t know what I like about it more, the abandoned structures in a retired US Naval Base that you pass along the way, or the lush greenery on rolling hills where the winding road overlooks the expanse of water.
+Factor in the gray sky and the thin blanket of fog that followed us around this weekend, and it was absolutely gorgeous.
+I don’t think there’s anything more I could’ve asked for, really.

 Photos from a trip to Manila China Town several years back for English class.
 As seen above are: Binondo Church, the Ongpin Street sign, the inside of a random Chinese grocery, a slipper shop, and the South San Nicolas Volunteer Fire Brigade fire house.

 It’s always nice to explore parts of Manila that for me at least, remain so undiscovered.